-Question, its answer, and section in the guideline Summary of answers (refer to full guideline for comprehensive information) Section D: Pre-exam What patient preparation is required?
-While no specific patient preparation is required, general guidant provided on pre-examination patient information, such as preferrattire, obtaining consent, respecting patient preferences.
-What pre-examination explanation should be provided to the patient?
+Question, its answer, and section in the Summary of answers guideline (refer to full guideline for comprehensive information) Section D: What patient preparation is required?
+While no specific patient preparation is required, general guidance is provided on pre- examination patient information, such as preferred attire, obtaining consent, respecting patient preferences.
+Pre-exam What pre-examination explanation should be provided to the patient?
 Outlines the necessary conversation with patients prior to commencing the examination.
-What medical and surgical patient history should the sonographer collect?
+What medical and surgical patier history should the sonographer collect?
 Refer to Table D3 (Section D in full guideline) for medical and surgical history sonographer should consider prior to commencing the examination How should sonographers perform clinical assessment prior to the examination?
-Refer to Table D4 (Section D in full guideline) for visual assessments that sonographer should undertake before commencing the examination Section E: Scanning and interpretation What information does the referring vascular care provider need?
+Refer to Table D4 (Section D in full guideline) for visual assessments that sonographer should undertake before commencing the examination Section E: Scanning and interpret- ation What information does the referring vascular care provider need?
 Refer to Section B in this document Section F: General What are potential limitations, and difficulties that may be encountered in the examination?
 If difficulties or limitations are encountered, they should be documented, and an extended scan time may be required.
 Difficulties and limitations may occur due to difficult body habitus, ineffective provocation manoeuvres, small veins, right heart failure, patient immobility, fainting and wounds.
 Are there any ethical concerns?
 Due to its low risk, there would be few reasons to deny a patient a venous insufficiency ultrasound examination.
 Written consent is generally not required.
 However, if a patient considers the groin assessment to be an intimate examination, refer to ASA guidelines on consent and intimate examinations.
 When should a bilateral examination be performed?
 This is usually guided by referrer and departmental preferences.
 If, in a unilateral examination, transmitted pulsatility or loss of phasicity in the common femoral vein (CFV) is detected, then a spectral trace of the contralateral CFV would be beneficial to confirm the influence of either a cardiac cause or an intra-abdominal or pelvic obstruction.
 What instrumentation and settings are required to perform the exam?
 Refer to Section F for guidance on room requirements and preparation (includes equipment, ultrasound system settings for B-mode, Colour Doppler, Spectral Doppler.
 Also refer to Images 99-102 for examples of room setup).
 How long should the venous insufficiency ultrasound examination take?
-Unilateral study: It is reasonable for a unilateral booking to be 30-45 minutes (a longer time may be required if sonographer is required to produce schematic/worksheet at end of the appointment or if the sonographer is in training for this examination) Bilateral study: It is reasonable for a bilateral booking to be 60-90 minutes (a longer time required if sonographer required to produce schematic/worksheet at end of appointment or if the sonographer is in training for this examination) What are relevant quality and safety issues risk and how should they be mitigated?
+Unilateral study: It is reasonable for a unilateral booking to be 30-45 minutes (a longer time may be required if sonographer is required to produce schematic/worksheet at end of the appointment) Bilateral study: It is reasonable for a bilateral booking to be 45-90 minutes (a longer time required if sonographer required to produce schematic/worksheet at end of appointment) What are relevant quality and safety issues risk and how should they be mitigated?
 Work-related musculoskeletal disorders: Workplaces should provide equipment that offers ergonomic solutions to minimise the risk of work-related musculoskeletal disorders.
 Sonographers have the right to adapt, shorten, or discontinue the scan if they feel that either the patient or themselves are not safe.
 If this occurs, it should be documented, together with any justifications, alternate arrangements or suggestions.
 Infection control: refer to existing guidelines ALARA: Aim to keep thermal and mechanical indices as low as possible, without compromising the diagnostic quality of the examination, keep examination times as short as possible.
 How should the venous insufficiency examination be reported?
 Refer to Section F of the full guideline What criteria should be used to triage patients by urgency for performing and reporting the duplex ultrasound examination?
 Refer to Table F1 in Section F of the full guideline

-4. SPECIFIC GUIDANCE (RECOMMENDATIONS)
+4. Specific guidance (recommendations)